kyverno/website/content/en/docs/Installation/_index.md

 ### Option 2: Use your own CA-signed certificate

-{{% alert title="Note" color="warning" %}}
-There is a known issue with this process.
-It is being worked on and should be available again in a future release.
-{{% /alert %}}

 You can install your own CA-signed certificate, or generate a self-signed CA and use it to sign a certificate.
 Once you have a CA and X.509 certificate-key pair, you can install these as Kubernetes secrets in your cluster.
 If Kyverno finds these secrets, it uses them.
 Otherwise it will request the kube-controller-manager to generate a certificate (see Option 1 above).

 #### 2.1.
 Generate a self-signed CA and signed certificate-key pair